ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 ### Filtered Lists

-This is the most common custom request.
-It can be dealt with as a customized `BaseListQuery`.
+This is probably the most common custom request.
+The standard `ListQuery` uses Dynamic Linq, so you can build the query as a string to pass in the query.
+However, Dynamic Linq is not efficient, so I prefer to define custom queries wherever I use them a lot.

+All such queries can use a customized `BaseListQuery`.

 Our example custom query filters the WeatherForecast based on the Location.